 Research on the effects of dust deposition on vegetation health has been undertaken for Australian conditions.
 This research indicates that vegetation health is not impacted by the direct physical effects of mineral dust deposition until relatively high surface loads are experienced, at >7g/m2/month (Doley, 2006).

-Clearing and drilling activities associated with this application are likely to cause dust deposition on adjacent vegetation, however deposition levels will not approach the significant levels referred to in Doley (2006).
+Clearing and maintenance of the access track associated with this application is likely to cause dust deposition on adjacent vegetation, however deposition levels will not approach the significant levels referred to in Doley (2006).